aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 ## Privilege Escalation: Cron Jobs

-cron is a time-based job scheduler in Unix/Linux.
+Cron is a time-based job scheduler in Unix/Linux.
 It executes scripts or commands automatically at scheduled intervals (every minute, hourly, daily, etc.).
-We can expoit badly configured cron jobs to get root privilege.
+We can exploit badly configured cron jobs to get root privileges.
 Look for:
-- script or binaries in cron jobs owned by the root user are writable.
+- Scripts or binaries in cron jobs owned by the root user are writable.
-- If the the cron file writable.
+- If the cron file is writable.
-- If cron.d directory writable.
+- If cron.d directory is writable.
 ```bash
 $ cat /etc/crontab
 # Example of job definition: